kasvith/hackerrank-dl/README.md

 ## How to use

-Download binary for your platform in release page(or build yourself :hammer:).
+Download binary for your platform from [release](https://github.com/kasvith/hackerrank-dl/releases) page (or build yourself :hammer:).

 The usage of the tool is simple.
 You have to provide a `config.yaml` in your current working directory and tool will pick this up. `config.yaml` contains all the necessary info to download submissions from a hackerrank contest.